 ii.
 First Nations

 First Nations engagement is rooted in the nation to nation relationship with Canada and reflects the promise of section 35 of the Constitution Act, 1982, which mandates the reconciliation of Indigenous peoples with the assertion of Crown sovereignty.
-It is further guided by Canada’s commitment to implement UNDRIP and other reconciliation commitments.
+It is further guided by case law with respect to section 35, as well as Canada’s commitment to implement UNDRIP and other reconciliation commitments.

 The Five Nations (Ahousaht, Ehattesaht/Chinehkint, Hesquiaht, Tla-o-qui-aht, Mowachaht/Muchalaht) will organize as a coordinated body to represent the rights and interests of the Ahousaht, Ehattesaht/Chinehkint, Hesquiaht, Tla-o-qui-aht, Mowachaht/Muchalaht, engaging their members through an internal process that involves the Ha’oom Fisheries Society, Fishers Advisory Committee, Fisheries Managers, Main Table, and Lead Negotiators.